juhahinkula/juhahinkula.github.io/_posts/2016-11-15-crudboot-react.markdown

 layout: post
 title:  "Spring Boot + React.js"
 ---
-Spring Data REST builds on top of the Spring Data and it allows you to get discovarable REST API to your Spring Boot application.
-In this blog we use our student example ([repository](https://github.com/juhahinkula/StudentListFinal.git)) project by adding Spring Data REST to it.

-I decided to try React.js in frontend with Spring Boot Data REST back end ([see previous post](/2016-10-24-crudboot-data-rest))
+I decided to try React.js in frontend with Spring Boot Data REST back end ([see previous post](/2016-10-24-crudboot-data-rest)).

 Greg Turnquist has written excellent [tutorials](https://spring.io/guides/tutorials/react-and-spring-data-rest/) about Spring Boot and React.js and these are good starting point.

 The example application uses H2 runtime database and has functionalities to list, add and delete students from the database.
+Stylings are made with Bootstrap.

 ![screenshot]({{ site.baseurl }}/img/springreact.png)